7 Days in Istanbul with the Perfect 7 Day Itinerary

 Don’t forget that since it’s a mosque again, women and men have to wear clothes according to Islamic rules.
 For men and women, legs and arms need to be covered, no shorts or skirts above the ankle.
 Also, your clothes should not be tight fitting.
 And women have to cover their heads.

 If you’re hungry, it’s time for a delicious Turkish meal.
-If you don’t feel hungry yet, you can just enjoy some snacks.
-If you are not very hungry, you can buy bagels, chestnuts or corn from street vendors.
+Considering you don’t feel hungry yet, you can just enjoy some snacks.
+But, if you are not very hungry, you can buy bagels, chestnuts or corn from street vendors.

 If you want to eat a delicious kebab on your first day in Istanbul, Turgut Kebap is for you.
 You should eat lahmacun or kebab at Turgut Kebap, which serves Turkish, Mediterranean and Middle Eastern dishes.

 If you want to drink Turkish coffee after eating kebab, you can try Şerbethane.
 Sherbet is one of the things you should try.
 After eating, it is time for a Turkish coffee. Şerbethane is a great place for good Turkish coffee – if you want to try it.
 Click here for more information.